mathialo/interactive-brainfuck/README.md

 > run test.bf
 Hello World!
 ```

-The `run` command always runs programs _inline_, ie the code will not get an
+The `run` command always runs programs _inline_, ie the code is run on the
-empty tape to begin with, and it will leave the tape mangled-up:
+current tape and with the current tape position as starting position.
+Thus,
+after running a program you can inspect the final state of the tape:

 ```
 > tape
  0 1  2   3  4  5  6 7 8